‘Ping’ is the informal term for the time taken to transmit a piece of information between two computers on a network or over the internet.

 Ping vs Latency

-Ping, latency, and RTT (Round Trip Time) all refer to the same thing - the time it takes a single ‘packet’ of information to traverse a segment of a network (between two computers or devices) and then get back again, usually stated in milliseconds (ms).
+Ping, latency, and RTT (Round Trip Time) all refer to different aspects of the same thing - the time it takes a single ‘packet’ of information to traverse a segment of a network (between two computers or devices) and then get back again, usually stated in milliseconds (ms).

 Why is ping important?

-Ping (or latency) can directly affect certain internet activities - most notably gaming traffic, but also voice traffic and other types of time-sensitive applications.
+Ping can directly affect certain internet activities - most notably gaming traffic, but also voice traffic and other types of time-sensitive applications.